How does the Court define community property and debt?

 Division of Assets

 Again, all assets acquired during the marriage must be divided in an Arizona divorce.
-Assets include, but are not limited to, income wages, funds in bank, 401k & investment accounts, and life insurance policies, etc.
+Assets include, but are not limited to, income, bank funds, 401k & investment accounts, and life insurance policies, etc.

 Division of Debts

 All debt, regardless of which spouse incurred the debt, acquired during marriage is considered community debt in an AZ divorce.
 Spouses often agree to each keep their own “separate” debts and split joint debts.
 Debts include, but are not limited to, credit cards, 401k, personal & student loans, etc.

 Community Property Division in Arizona

 Most commonly divorcing Arizona spouses decide how to divide community property among themselves.
 However, if they can’t reach an agreement and the Court ends up making a determination (after a Trial), all property, assets and debts that are considered community property are divided fairly and equitably.
 Typically property is divided equally.
 Although, there can be situations that warrant an unequal division of property to achieve an equitable and fair division.
 For example, if one spouse is awarded more property and assets than the other, it may be appropriate for them to also be awarded more than 50% of the debt.